 Veterans

-The VIS is a voluntary, Deschutes County specific program, designed to provide local justice-involved veterans with the opportunity to improve their criminal justice outcomes.
-The program assists the veterans with addressing mental health illnesses and/or substance use disorders that played a role in their criminal activity.
+The Veterans Intervention Strategy (VIS) is a voluntary, Deschutes County program, designed to provide local justice-involved veterans with the opportunity to improve their criminal justice outcomes.
+The program assists veterans with addressing mental health illnesses and/or substance use disorders that played a role in their criminal activity.

 The interagency program involves the Deschutes County District Attorney’s Office, the Central Oregon Vet Center, Deschutes County Circuit Court, public defender offices – Deschutes Defenders and Atlas Law Group, Deschutes County Sheriff’s Office, and Deschutes County Community Justice; along with other community stakeholders that offer an array of veteran-specific services and resources.